PAZIUK/Enigma-Skin-Care/README.md

 Enigma skin care offers the full spectrum of innovative, age-reversing treatments geared to rejuvenate your complexion and replenish lost stores of collagen and elastin, restoring youthfulness and joie de vivre in the process! <br/>

-The website was created by Serhiy Paziuk and Stanislav Kovalchuk (https://github.com/Stanislavkvv) for TOP Masonry&Tuckpointing. <br/>
+The website was created by Serhiy Paziuk and Stanislav Kovalchuk (https://github.com/Stanislavkvv) for Enigma Skin Care. <br/>

 ## For creating were used <br/>